Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 Silkie chickens also have black skin, bones, and dark meat, a delicacy in some countries.
 Their comb is a walnut-type, and they have small wattles.

-One of the most distinctive features of the Silkie chicken is its feathered feet and extra toe, giving them a total of five toes per foot.
+One of the most distinctive features of the Silkie chicken is its feathered feet and extra toe, giving them five toes per foot.

 Silkie Chicken Size and Weight